 Summary

 An IT strategy is a plan of how to reach defined business and IT goals.
-It is closely connected to topics such as governance, strategy and management in both business and IT terms.
+It is closely connected to topics such as governance, strategy, and management in both business and IT terms.
 In today’s era of digital transformation, aligning business and IT is more important than ever, as IT significantly contributes to innovation.
 In this vein, IT strategizing is a continuous practice, aiming at improving the performance around the key elements of IT in an organization, namely business demands, the IT organization, related processes, and technology.

-One could assume that developing an IT strategy primarily requires action from employees responsible for the IT in an organization, as it is related to discipline-specific topics.
-However, this understanding would fall short, as the IT strategy has significant components that go beyond the technological aspects as such.
-Thus, IT-governance is an essential part of the corporate management and ensures that IT optimally supports organizational goals and business strategy.
-Components of IT governance are, i.e., processes, and organizational and management structures for the entire IT infrastructure in the organization.
+One could assume that developing an IT strategy primarily requires action from employees responsible for IT in an organization, as it is related to discipline-specific topics.
+However, this understanding would fall short as the IT strategy has significant components that go beyond purely technological aspects.
+Thus, IT governance is an essential part of corporate management and ensures that IT optimally supports the organizational goals and business strategy.
+Components of IT governance include processes and organizational and management structures for the entire IT infrastructure in the organization.

-There are different occasions that necessitate the (re-)design of the IT strategy, e.g., when the company and the IT organization are growing very fast, or when the IT landscape is out of date and does no longer meets today's requirements.
-Here, the development of an IT strategy basically follows the same steps as the development of any other strategy, which can be understood as a lifecycle: Based on specific goals that are supposed to be reached, the strategy is designed and finally implemented.
-In order to monitor the performance of the strategy execution, a sophisticated measurement is needed, which may result in strategy adoption and possible reengineering of objectives.
+There are different occasions that necessitate the (re-)design of the IT strategy, for example when the company and the IT organization are growing very quickly or when the IT landscape is out of date and no longer meets current requirements.
+Here, the development of an IT strategy basically follows the same steps as the development of any other strategy, which can be understood as a lifecycle: based on specific goals, the strategy is designed and finally implemented.
+To monitor the performance of the strategy’s execution, a sophisticated measurement system is needed, which may result in strategy adoption and a possible re-engineering of objectives.
 Here, the lifecycle starts all over again.

 Unit 2 – Developing an IT Strategy